Business writing courses

 Online business writing skills course

 Study whenever and wherever you want.
-This online business writing masterclass is equivalent to a full-day course, with six video sessions that each take between 45 minutes to an hour and a half.
+This online business writing masterclass is equivalent to a full-day course, with six video sessions that each take from 45 minutes to an hour and a half.

 It covers all the key skills and techniques you need for business writing: from making sentences easier to read and more effective to how to write different kinds of documents for different audiences.

-There are plenty of exercises throughout the course – every time you learn a technique, you’ll then be given an exercise so you can practice it.
+There are plenty of exercises throughout the course – every time you learn a technique, you’ll then be given an exercise so you can practise it.

 You will receive: